 St. Louis, Missouri

-Wheaton College, located in Wheaton, Illinois, has a long and impressive history that includes being a one-time stop on the Underground Railroad.
-Today, it’s one of the top liberal arts colleges in the nation, and has been recognized for its two traditions of academics and faith.
+Wheaton College, located in Wheaton, Illinois, has a long and impressive history that includes being, at one time, a time stop on the Underground Railroad.
+Today, it’s one of the top liberal arts colleges in the nation and has been recognized for its two traditions of academics and faith.
 Time magazine ranked it the 20th best liberal arts college, while U.S. News & World Report and Forbes also include Wheaton on their respective lists.
-Wheaton College is also one of the schools included in Loren Pope’s “Colleges That Change Lives” book.
+Wheaton College is also one of the schools included in Loren Pope’s book Colleges That Change Lives.

 William Jewell College